szymonszl/inoue/README.md

 Supported configuration fields:
 - `username` - (required) the username of the user whose replays should be downloaded.
 Case insensitive.
 - `filenameformat` - a format string used for generating output filenames.
 All sequences in the format %a (percent - letter) will be replaced with special values.
 See the table further.
-Defaults to `%Y-%m-%d_%H-%M_%O.ttr`.
+Defaults to `%Y-%m-%d_%H-%M_%O.ttrm`.
 - `useragent` - the browser [user agent](https://en.wikipedia.org/wiki/User_agent).
 Defaults to `Mozilla/5.0 (only pretending; Inoue/v1)`.
 You shouldn't have to change this.
 - `apiurl` - the pattern for a request to download a replay.
 A `%s` will be replaced with the replay ID.
 Defaults to `https://inoue.szy.lol/api/replay/%s`.
 You shouldn't have to change this.